tomerlieber/DNS-Sinkhole-Server/README.md

 The server receives a DNS request from a client  🠊

+The server checks if the domain name that needs to be resolved is specified in the blocklist file.
+If yes, return an error response  🠊

 The server sends the request to a random root server  🠊

 The server received a response from the random root server  🠊